endeavouros-team/endeavouros-sway-setup/README.md

 ./install
 ```
 **what will this do?**

-This script backs up existing user configuration files to a timestamped folder before cloning and installing EndeavourOS Sway dotfiles, tools, and system package dependencies.
-It then configures greetd and systemd services for the Sway session, applies custom helper tools and desktop settings, and cleans up temporary installation files.
+This script backs up existing dotfiles to a timestamped directory before installing system dependencies and cloning the EndeavorOS Sway repositories.
+It then deploys custom configuration files, Rofi themes, and helper utilities directly into the current user's home directory, ultimately enabling greetdand systemd services to deliver a fully pre-configured, ready-to-use Sway environment upon reboot.

 ## Install over EndeavourOS ISO/installer: